carbon-language/carbon-lang/llvm/docs/LangRef.rst

 pointer may not be unique.
 The order in which memory is allocated (ie., which way the stack grows) is not specified.

+If the returned pointer is used by :ref:`llvm.lifetime.start <int_lifestart>`, the returned object is initially dead.
+See :ref:`llvm.lifetime.start <int_lifestart>` and
+:ref:`llvm.lifetime.end <int_lifeend>` for the precise semantics of lifetime-manipulating intrinsics.

 Example:
 """"""""